what is the difference between safe sex and safer sex??

 Here are a few examples of safer sex practices:

-- using latex or female condoms for vaginal or anal intercourse
+- using latex or internal condoms for vaginal or anal intercourse

 - having oral sex instead of unprotected vaginal or anal intercourse